For Immediate Release

 CCCA will continue to monitor watershed conditions and will issue updates and recommendations as necessary.
 CCCA always recommends taking any necessary precautions to minimize the results of flood impacts of the Catfish Creek and its tributaries.

-This Watershed Conditions Statement will remain in effect until Friday January 25th and will be adjusted accordingly if warranted or otherwise expire.
+This Watershed Conditions Statement will remain in effect until 12:00 Sunday June 25, 2023..
 Residents are asked to closely watch local conditions and take appropriate responsible action.
-Updates will be made available if conditions warrant.
+Updates will be made available when and if conditions warrant.